 What Is Rosemary?

-Rosemary is an aromatic herb that has a long history of both culinary and medicinal use.
-Rosemary grows in bushes with wood-like stems and short, pine-like needles.
-Although this herb resembles pine in both appearance and scent, it is actually a member of the mint family.
-Rosemary is a perineal evergreen that is often grown as an ornamental shrub because of its ability to withstand harsh conditions.
+Rosemary has a long history of both culinary and medicinal use.
+It grows in bushes with wood-like stems and short, pine-like needles, and the plant features white, pink, purple, or blue flowers.
+Although it resembles pine in both appearance and scent, rosemary is actually a member of the botanical family Lamiaceae along with sage and mint.
+Rosemary is a perennial evergreen that is often grown as an ornamental shrub because of its ability to withstand harsh conditions.

 Rosemary is most often used to season meats, especially lamb, pork, and chicken.
 Chopped rosemary can be added to bread or biscuit dough, and the flavor will infuse throughout during cooking.
 Potatoes, beans, and lentils also pair well with rosemary.
 Rosemary can be quite potent and is therefore usually used sparingly.

-Because both fresh and dried rosemary can have a tough, pine-needle like texture, it is usually chopped or crushed with a mortar and pestle before adding to recipes.
+Because both fresh and dried rosemary can have a tough, pine-needle-like texture, it is usually chopped or crushed with a mortar and pestle before adding to recipes.
 Sprigs of rosemary with the stem intact can be added to soups and stews and then removed prior to serving.

-To remove the leaves from a rosemary stem, simply pinch the tip of the stem and pull backward toward the base and the leaves should easily pull away.
+To remove the leaves from a rosemary stem, simply pinch the tip of the stem and pull back toward the base and the leaves should easily pull away.
 The leaves are usually then chopped further to prevent using large, tough pieces of the herb.

 Rosemary, along with other herbs, can be used to flavor olive oils and cheeses.
 The popular combination of rosemary and olive oil has found its way into crackers, chips, and soft cheese spreads.
 Rosemary and black pepper have also become a trendy gourmet flavor combination.

 Recipes With Rosemary